sam-gowland/growth_rates/README.md

 # growth_rates

 This repository is for quickly determining microbial growth rates in high-throughput from plate reader OD600 data.
+It is available as both an .ipynb or a .py file, with a focus on being accessible to bench-facing scientists with little programming background.
+Such users are encouraged to use Jupyter Notebooks to interact with and run the code from the .ipynb file.

-It uses the iPython (Jupyter Notebooks) environment to import raw plate reader data from an Excel export, find a best-fit linear regression to Time (x) v. ln(OD600) (y) data, quality check fits, and export fit parameters back to Excel for easy end-user data manipulation and visualization.
-To start, make sure you have installed **Jupyter Notebooks** or **JupyterLab**.
-I recommend using [Anaconda Navigator](https://www.anaconda.com/download) to download and access these tools, as Anaconda will make installing package dependencies (see below) much easier.
+This script will import raw plate reader data from an Excel export, find a best-fit linear regression to Time (x) v. ln(OD600) (y) data, quality check fits, and export fit parameters back to Excel for easy end-user data manipulation and visualization.

+(For programming beginners) to start, make sure you have installed **Jupyter Notebooks** or **JupyterLab**.
+I recommend using [Anaconda Navigator](https://www.anaconda.com/download) to download and access these tools, as Anaconda will make building your environment and installing package dependencies (see below) much easier.

 ## Scientific background